Parnate: starting and adjusting the dose

-PET studies indicate that human MAO is replaced at the rate of approximately 3% of the total per day (more slowly with advancing age), so it takes a while for full function to be regained (like 30-40 days (8)), and if 80-85% blockade is a threshold level for full therapeutic effectiveness, as is generally posited, then full effectiveness would be expected to last 3-7 days after the last dose, if full 100% blockade of MAO had previously be achieved (which also indicates that twice weekly dosing should be sufficient — see below).
-It has also been shown that ~ 40% MAO inhibition is required to reduce MPTP toxicity (9) which indicates some significant changes are probably taking place at a dose of ~ 10 – 20 mg daily, even if 85% blockade is required for the maximal effect.
-That data coincides closely with my clinical experience.
+PET studies indicate that human MAO is replaced at the rate of approximately 3% of the total per day (more slowly with advancing age), so it takes a while for full function to be regained (like 30-40 days ), and if 80-85% blockade is a threshold level for full therapeutic effectiveness, as is generally posited, then full effectiveness would be expected to last 3-7 days after the last dose, if full 100% blockade of MAO had previously been achieved (which also indicates that twice weekly dosing should be sufficient — see below).
+It has also been shown that ~40% MAO inhibition is required to reduce MTTP toxicity which indicates some significant changes are probably taking place at a dose of ~10-20 mg daily (of TCP), even if 85% blockade is required for the maximal effect.
+That data coincides closely with my extensive clinical experience.

 Starting dose: BP monitoring

-It is generally supposed that approximately 85% inhibition is required for full clinical effect to occur.
+It is generally supposed that approximately 85% inhibition (of blood platelet MAO-B, which is the only peripheral marker measurable — we do not know how that corresponds to blockade of MAO in different types of cells in the CNS) is required for full clinical effect to occur.

-Using the sound pharmacological principle of ‘start low, go slow’ it is clearly prudent to start with no more than 20 mg per day, to assess the effect for 5 days by monitoring sitting and standing BP to ensure there is not an excessive postural drop at that dose — but note, near-maximum BP drop, on a constant dose, will take 10 days, or more, to develop.
-This is explained in the downloadable MAOI_BP pdf document the downloadable MAOI_BP pdf document here
+Using the sound pharmacological principle of ‘start low, go slow’, it is clearly prudent to start with no more than 20 mg per day, to assess the effect for 5 days by monitoring sitting and standing BP to ensure there is not an excessive postural drop at that dose — but note, maximum BP drop, on a constant dose, will take about 10 days to develop.
+This is explained in the downloadable MAOI_BP pdf document here

 NB I say sitting and standing BP, rather than lying and standing BP, because most of these assessments will be taking place in the ‘office’ not the hospital.
 It is therefore easiest to standardise all measurements to sitting and standing.